La Rioja Province, Argentina: Government

 The provincial government is divided into the usual three branches: the executive, headed by a popularly elected governor, who appoint the cabinet; the legislative; and the judiciary, headed by the Supreme Court.

 The Constitution of La Rioja Province, Argentina forms the formal law of the province.

 In Argentina, the most important law enforcement organization is the Argentine Federal Police but the additional work is carried out by the La Rioja Provincial Police.

-Political division
+Political divisions

 The province is divided in 18 departments (Spanish departamentos).
 They are formally considered to be a single municipality, and usually contain one or more population centers (i.e. towns and cities).